jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 ### Can I take it at night before bed?

 Yes, because it’s stimulant-free, it won’t affect your ability to fall asleep.
-I will use this for evening work sessions to easily fall asleep afterward.
+In fact, Huperzine-A is often taken to induced lucid dreaming because it emabbles the brain to hit a theta brain wave state while sleeping ([Source](https://luciddreaming.blog/huperzine-a-lucid-dreaming/)).

 ### Can I take it as a pre-workout supplement?